LATINO ALUMNI ASSOCIATION OF COLUMBIA UNIVERSITY

 (B) In the event any Committee Chair positions are not filled during the election process, the vacant Committee Chair positions will be appointed by the Board.
 Appointment of a Committee Chair is made by nomination from a Board Member.
 The requirements to be considered by the Board for a Committee Chair include: (1) a resume or short biographical sketch; (2) a brief statement of interest in the position.
 Approval of Chairs will be made by a vote of two-thirds (2/3) majority of the Executive Committee.

 Section 5.
 Elections Committee.
-Nominations for positions shall be collected by the Elections Committee from the Advisory Council.
+Nominations for positions shall be collected by the Elections Committee from the Advisory Council and can include other designated members of the Columbia Alumni Association (CAA) and/or other CAA-Shared Interest Group (SIG) designees.
 The Nominating Committee will be comprised of at least 3 but no more than 5 LAACU Advisory Council Members appointed by the Board.
 Members who serve on the Nominating Committee will not be eligible to be on the election ballot.
+A current Executive Board or Committee member may participate on the Nominations or Elections Committee in support of the Advisory Board and CAA members, only if that current Executive Board or Committee member is not running for re-election.
 This committee is formed every two years for the purposes facilitating and overseeing the election of LAACU Board Officers.
 It will be created two months prior to the Annual Membership Meeting.
 The Nominating Committee dissolves with the adjournment of the Annual Membership Meeting.

 Section 6.
 Ballot Election and Terms of Office.
-The Elections Process shall be announced at the annual El Regreso.
-Within four (4) weeks of El Regreso all Active Alumni Members shall receive an announcement requesting nominations for Board positions.
+The Elections Process shall be announced at the annual El Regreso or any other designated event deemed by the Executive Board and Advisory Board members.
+Within four (4) weeks of El Regreso, or other designated event, all Active Alumni Members shall receive an announcement requesting nominations for Board positions.
 Active Alumni Members will have three (3) weeks to submit their nominations.
 Nominations must include full name, class year, school attended, position sought, and one paragraph biography.
 All Active Alumni Members shall receive a ballot at least three (3) weeks later.
 Active Alumni Members shall submit electronic ballots to the Nominating Committee at least two (2) weeks after the ballots are distributed.
 The Nomination Committee will certify all ballots.
 The results of the elections will be announced to all Active Alumni Members via email within two (2) weeks of completion of the elections process.
-The regular term of all Board Members shall be two (2) years, or until prior resignation or removal, commencing July 1.
+The regular term of all Board Members shall be two (2) years, or until prior resignation or removal, commencing July 1, unless there are extenuating circumstances as recognized by the LAACU Board and by CAA.

 Section 7.
 Limitations.
 Each person elected to the Board shall hold only one (1) office at a time.
 Each person elected to the Board can serve two consecutive terms in the same office.

 Section 8.
 Vacancies.
-Vacancies resulting from the removal or resignation of Board members shall be filled by a majority vote of Board Members, except that if the President resigns or is removed, the Vice-President shall assume the duties of President for the unexpired term of his/her replacement.
-An officer elected to fill a vacancy caused by resignation, removal, or death of Board Member shall be entitled to hold office for the unexpired term of his/her replacement.
+Vacancies resulting from the removal or resignation of Board members shall be filled by a majority vote of Board Members, except that if the President resigns or is removed, the Vice-President shall assume the duties of President for the unexpired term .
+Officers elected to fill a vacancy caused by resignation, removal, or death of Board Member shall be entitled to hold office for the unexpired term of their replacement.

 Section 9.
 Removal from Office.
 Board Members can be removed from office with or without cause by a two-thirds vote of the Active Alumni Members at the Annual Membership Meeting or at a Special Meeting where previous notice of such a meeting has been given.